-Oxygène is a 1976 album by Jean-Michel Jarre, which was his commercial breakthrough at the time.
+Oxygène, released in 1976, is the third studio album by French electronica musician Jean-Michel Jarre.
+The album acted as his domestic and international commercial breakthrough at the time, having previously done small stints with smaller bands, ad spots, and soundtracks, all of which funded his building of an at-home studio, a fierce rarity at the time.
 It's best remembered for the melancholic hit instrumental "Oxygène IV" and the album as a whole was very influential in the development of Electronic Music.

 - "Oxygène Part I" (7:40)